rvion/CushyStudio/README.md

 <tr>
 <td>

--   Non technical `Actions` interfaces
+-   Non-technical ***Actions*** interfaces

-    -   per use-case UI
+    -   Per use-case UI
-    -   simple widgets
+    -   Simple widgets

--   `Fast` Previews, `Real Time` feedback
+-   Fast previews, real-time feedback

-    -   interractive at it's core
+    -   Interactive at its core
-    -   real-time actions with continuous generations
+    -   Real-time actions with continuous generations

--   `Built-in` commodiities
+-   Built-in commodities

-    -   `Image` and `Mask` editors
+    -   Image and Mask editors
-    -   `modular layout` to keep every creative tool at hand
+    -   Modular Layout to keep every creative tool at hand

 </td>
 <td>

--   🚀 The most `Practical` toolset to build actions
+-   🚀 The most practical toolset to build actions

     -   Pre-configured ecosystem: NO SETUP NEEDED
-    -   built-in `ComfyUI` to `Action` converter
+    -   Built-in ***ComfyUI*** to ***Action*** converter
     -   Graphical Action builder
-    -   a full `typescript Action SDK` + compiler to go further
+    -   A full ***TypeScript Action SDK*** + Compiler to go further

--   🧠 `ComfyUI` engine At it's core
+-   🧠 ***ComfyUI*** engine At its core

-    -   ALL Custom nodes are supported
+    -   All custom nodes are supported
-    -   deep integration with ComfyUI Graph
+    -   Deep integration with ***ComfyUI Graph***
-    -   a well-though interface to explore and play with nodes
+    -   A well-thought interface to explore and play with nodes

--   💪 from 0 to 100 in no time
+-   💪 From 0 to 100 in no time

-    -   modularize, reuse, grow your toolet
+    -   Modularize, reuse, and grow your toolset
-    -   share your actions with the world
+    -   Share your actions with the world

 </td>
 </tr>